gosuri/aws-vpc-terraform-post/README.md

   EOF

   $ chmod +x bin/ovpn-init
   $ bin/ovpn-init
   ```

-  The above command will prompt you for a passphrase for the root certificate, choose a strong passphrase and store is some where you'll rememeber.
+  The above command will prompt you for a passphrase for the root certificate, choose a strong passphrase and store it in a safe place.
 This passphrase is required every time you genenerate a new client configuration.

 2. Start the VPN server.